vegastrike/vegastrike.github.io/assets/about.md

 permalink: /about/
 ---

-Vegastrike is an OpenSource 3D Space Simulator.
+Vega Strike is an Open Source Cross-Platform 3D Space Flight Simulator that allows a player to explore, trade, and fight in the vast open space.
-Currently in Beta development, the project, at version 1.0, is to be a generic space simulator.
+Currently in Beta development, the project, at version 1.0, is to be a generic space flight simulator.
-Current features include split-screen play, trading, exploration and of course plenty of shoot 'em up action
+Current features include split-screen play, trading, exploration and of course plenty of shoot 'em up action.

 ## The Game

 As you play, you will see that three races are present in the game.
 The Aera, Rlaan and Confederation (human).
-For some background you can read the Fiction included with the data files (recently greatly expanded!) and you can also mosy along over to the Vegastrike Database on the [Wiki](https://wiki.vega-strike.org), containing information on ships and their stats.
+For some background you can read the Fiction included with the data files and you can also mosy along over to the Vegastrike Database on the [Wiki](https://wiki.vega-strike.org), containing information on ships and their stats.
 Both of these things are under heavy development at the moment and so are not currently incorporated into the website, they will get better and more complete with time.